-Iconic songs composed like never before, this Candlelight Concert will bring out your inner audiphile at a unique venue on November 16.
-The experience will take place at The Caves, which is the sub-structure of South Bridge and offers an enchanting peek into 18th Century Edinburgh.
-One of the vaults used to be known as Whiskey Row, as it was stored to the brim with whiskey.
-Lost for over a 100 years, The Caves have been rediscovered, and now you can watch a soulful Candlelight Concert tribute to Radiohead in the UNESCO World Heritage Site.
-Expect to hear the calming melodies of the Motion Picture Soundtrack, Karma Police, Creep, Burn The Witch and more.
+Iconic songs composed like never before, this Candlelight Concert will bring out your inner audiophile at a unique venue on November 10.
+The experience will take place at Ghillie Dhu, which is a Georgian hall with vaults with booths for dining, live music and events space in central Edinburgh.
+And now, you can watch a soulful Candlelight Concert tribute to Taylor Swift at the historic venue.
+Expect to hear the familiar melodies of Love Story, Enchanted, Anti-Hero and more.
 You can get your tickets here.

 4. Celebrate Diwali with marching bands, dancers and a mix of Scottish and Indian music

 It’s official, KORA by Tom Kitchin will be open seven days a week for dinner, and this comes as great news for many.
-Owned by Michelin Star Chef Tom Kitchin and wife Michaela Kitchin, the restaurant proved to be a hit throughout the summer when it was open four days a week.
-From Monday, November 14, diners can enjoy a fine dining experience for affordable prices at the neighbourhood restaurant all week round.
+Owned by Michelin Star Chef Tom Kitchin and his wife Michaela Kitchin, the restaurant proved to be a hit throughout the summer when it was open four days a week.
+Diners can not only enjoy a fine dining experience for affordable prices at the neighbourhood restaurant all week round, but also indulge in a proper brunch with cocktails.
 With a menu led by Chef Tom Kitchin, Chef Director Dominic Jack, and KORA’s Head Chef James Chapman, the food brings out what Scotland has to offer to the forefront.
-Dishes evoke modern Scottish cooking with accents of global flavours in a collection of light bites, a la carte dishes, as well as a dedicated menu for children.
+Dishes evoke modern Scottish cooking with accents of global flavours in a collection of light bites, and a la carte dishes, as well as a dedicated menu for children.

 As the city centre will be transformed into a winter wonderland lighting the way to mark the start of the festive season, November is a well-anticipated month for most residents.
-Edinburgh Christmas market is almost here, and, thankfully, Edinburgh’s Christmas organisers Unique Events and Assembly Festival stepped in to save the day and have some news for us.
-This year, Edinburgh Christmas is on from November 25, 2022, until January 3, 2023.
+Edinburgh Christmas market is almost here, and, thankfully, Edinburgh’s Christmas organisers Unique Events and Assembly Festival are organising the festivities for another year.
+This year, Edinburgh Christmas is on from November 17, 2023, until January 6, 2024.
 As well as the traditional locations on Princes Street and St Andrew’s Square and George Street new sites will also be appearing throughout the city centre.

 Castle of Light: A Kingdom of Colours is going to bring a whole new angle to the famous Edinburgh landmark with a joyful light trail within the castle grounds.
-Castle of Light will be open every Friday, Saturday and Sunday from November 18 until December 30, excluding Christmas Eve, Christmas Day and Boxing Day.
-Additional dates will also be added around the Christmas period, with the event open from Monday, December 17 to Thursday, December 22, as well as from Tuesday, December 27 up until December 30.
-Bursting with character and spectacular art installations, guests will be able to witness the Kingdom of Colours theme throughout, such as kaleidoscope patterns on St Margaret’s Chapel.
+Castle of Light will be open every Friday, Saturday and Sunday from November 24 until January 3, excluding Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve and New Year’s Day.
+Additional dates will also be added around the Christmas period, with the event open from Thursday, December 21 and Wednesday, December 27 to Wednesday, January 3.
+Bursting with character and spectacular art installations, guests will be able to witness the Magic and Mystery theme throughout.
 The 60-minute light trail will provide a memorable experience for all ages, with captivating projections telling stories of Scotland’s rich past.
 You can book your tickets here.

-9. Indulge in perfectly crafted cocktails and live music in Edinburgh’s newest trendy dining and entertainment restaurant
+9. Indulge in perfectly crafted cocktails and live music in Edinburgh’s newest trendy late-night venue